 We also recommend that you split your tests up so you don't stand to forfeit Mod2 if you're not successful with mod1-this way the pressure is off and the pass rate is a lot higher.
 There is no extra charge for splitting the tests, but if you would rather have both booked on the same day we can also do that.

-Module 1 preparation will also be part of your training, so by the time you go to test you should be comfortable with each maneuver.
-There are safety techniques which apply to each maneuver, these will be well practiced prior to your test day; you never know, you may even enjoy your Module 1 test!
+Module 1 preparation will also be part of your training, so by the time you go to test you should be comfortable with each manoeuvre.
+There are safety techniques which apply to each manoeuvre, these will be well practiced prior to your test day; you never know, you may even enjoy your Module 1 test!

 At MTS you will cover as much everyday riding as possible from our centre in Burgess Hill West Sussex - averaging 60 miles a day!
 This will include quiet and built up areas, town centres, junctions, roundabouts, country roads, and dual carriageways.
 You will be taught effective use of gears, observations, signalling, positioning and much more, preparing you for your Module 2 test.